 Hey, friends!
 If you've somehow landed on this page, I pray that your heart is encouraged by this compiled list of women bloggers who speak to the silent grief of many.
 My hope is that you'll find encouragement, comfort, understanding and HOPE when you read these posts.
+My heart aches if you've found this page with personal experience dealing with child loss.
+I am so sorry for the loss you've experienced.

 I can't tell you how immensely helpful these blogs have been in my season of grieving my miscarriage.
 First of all, I had NO idea how common miscarriages are among women.
 No idea!
 1 out of 4.
 That's absolutely devastating.
 With this statistic, I know I can't be the only one who would benefit from these other bloggers posts specifically about miscarriage and loss.